Frontline Plus - 3 Dose

 It’s effective against all stages of the brown dog tick, the American dog tick, the lone star tick and the deer tick (the major carrier of Lyme disease).
-(3 Pack = 3 doses which lasts 3 months.)
+(3 Pack = 3 doses which are enough for 3 months.)

 Frontline Plus contains fipronil, a broad-spectrum insecticide and slow-acting poison that disrupts the central nervous system of fleas and ticks and S-Methoprene, an insect growth regulator that kills flea eggs and larvae.